| Influencing

 Bible school leaders present developed the following mission

-“We are a Pentecostal theological
+statement: “We are a Pentecostal theological

 institution committed to excellence in the integral training